-The FHA escrow hold-back program allows an FHA home-buyer to purchase their home first.
-Then the repairs are completed after closing on their Arizona FHA loan.
+The FHA escrow hold-back allows FHA home-buyers to close on their home first and then complete repairs after closing on their Arizona FHA loan.

 FHA Escrow Hold-back Eligible Repairs